SquadFM/Squad-Field-Manual/README.md

     - Could we be doing more? = Always try to use all your assets to their fullest, this means both vehicles and players.
 If you're having a more silent period and are happy with your defense perimeter, offer assistance to others.
 Sharing is caring, this goes for transports, Medics, anti-tanks, anything you can spare, someone has a need.
 - Keeping a track of these 3 things will have your squad being very proactive and being able to adapt to most situations on the fly.
 Remember that you're not the only one responsible for the whole squad, the other 8 players are still human beings capable of their own decision-making.
 To put it very simply, your job is to get the squad into a spot where you're contesting either an objective or enemy forces/assets, point them in a direction, and make sure they have a place to spawn on.
 - Name your squad when you make it, something like MIC REQ INFANTRY gets the point across.
-- Claim a logi truck in main base and go make a FOB.
+- Claim a logi truck in the main base and go make a FOB.
 - Place your rally before you engage.
 - Rearm your rally, you only get one at a time.
-- Enemies can squash your rally if they walk nearby of it.
+- Enemies can squash your rally if they walk nearby it.
 - There needs to be attacking and defending squads, pay attention to what other SLs are doing.
 - Nobody defending?
 Well, the enemies are going to notice that.
 - Tell someone to go do a logi run if you notice stuff is getting low.